Kepler-452b: Host star

 The host star, Kepler-452, is a G-type and has about the same mass as the sun, only 3.7% more massive and 11% larger.
-It has a surface temperature of 5757 K, nearly the same as the Sun, which has a surface temperature of 5778 K.

-The star's age is estimated to be about 6 billion years old, about 1.5 billion years older than the Sun, which is 4.6 billion years old.
+It has a surface temperature of 5757 K, nearly the same as the Sun, which has a surface temperature of 5778 K. The star's age is estimated to be about 6 billion years old, about 1.5 billion years older than the Sun, which is estimated to have existed for 4.6 billion years.
 Kepler-452b has been in Kepler-452's habitable zone for most of its existence, a duration just over six billion years.

 From the surface of Kepler-452b, its star would look almost identical to the Sun as viewed from the Earth.
 The star's apparent magnitude, or how bright it appears from Earth's perspective, is 13.426; therefore, it is too dim to be seen with the naked eye.